4avka/9/README.md

 The original creator of the token shortly afterwards disappeared again, and hasn't been seen since.

-It was shortly afterwards adopted and after some time finally programmers were found to bring this old miner-focused coin into the next generation.
+It was adopted and after some time finally programmers were found to bring this old miner-focused coin into the next generation.

 ## roadmap